Pod Security Standards

 Restricted Pod Security Standard changes

-Another important change, made in Kubernetes v1.25 is that the restricted Pod security has been updated to use the pod.spec.os.name field.
+Another important change, made in Kubernetes v1.25 is that the Restricted policy has been updated to use the pod.spec.os.name field.
 Based on the OS name, certain policies that are specific to a particular OS can be relaxed for the other OS.

 OS-specific policy controls